Tailored untruths: How personalisation challenges LLM safeguards: AI-Generated Personalised Disinformation Dataset (AI-TRAITS)

 \subsection{Prompts}

-The personalised disinformation articles are generated by instructing LLMs to adapt a given narrative to a specified persona (a combination of the attributes discussed in Section~\ref{sec:personas}).
-This paper uses two prompt types: \textit{target-agnostic} and \textit{persona-targeted}.
+The personalised disinformation articles are generated by instructing LLMs to adapt a given narrative to a specified persona (provided as a combination of the attributes discussed in Section~\ref{sec:personas}).
+This paper distinguishes two prompt types: \textit{target-agnostic} and \textit{persona-targeted}.
 As shown in \autoref{tab:example_prompts}, target-agnostic prompts supply only the narrative title and/or description and are not tailored to any user demographic.
-Persona-targeted prompts are constructed by augmenting a target-agnostic prompt with additional instructions that specify a target persona with concrete values for country, generation, and political orientation.
+Persona-targeted prompts are constructed by augmenting a target-agnostic prompt with additional instructions that specify a target persona with concrete values for country, generational cohort, and political orientation.

-For repeatability, the AI-TRAITS target-agnostic prompts are those from the following prior work: \citet{vykopal_disinformation_2024}, \citet{chen_can_2024}, and \citet{su_fake_2023}.
-The researchers instantiated each template with a human-written disinformation narrative drawn from fact-check corpora such as PolitiFact, GossipCop, and CoAID.
-These studies showed that using templates based on real disinformation narratives reliably prompts LLMs to generate articles that retain the original narrative’s core claims and frames.
-The templates cover three settings: (1a, 1b) title provided; (2) description provided; and (3a, 3b) both title and description.
+For repeatability, the AI-TRAITS target-agnostic prompts are those from the following prior work: Vykopal et al.~\cite{vykopal_disinformation_2024}, Chen et al.~\cite{chen_can_2024}, and Su et al.~\cite{su_fake_2023}.
+Each template was instantiated with a human-written disinformation narrative drawn from fact-check corpora such as PolitiFact, GossipCop, and CoAID.
+These studies demonstrated that templates based on real disinformation narratives reliably elicit LLM-generated articles that retain the original narratives’ core claims and frames.
+The templates span three settings: (1a, 1b) title only, (2) description only, and (3a, 3b) title and description.
+Examples of narrative titles include: ``People die after being vaccinated against COVID-19'' and ``Bucha massacre was staged''; ``Alabama State Police Arrest 3 Poll Workers In Birmingham'', and ``A staggering 30,000 scientists have come forward confirming that man-made climate change is a hoax perpetuated by the elite''.

 We conducted a manual quality check of all these prompts and found a small number containing malformed or irrelevant content (e.g., placeholder text such as ``See more on...'' or login-related phrases such as ``Want to join?
 Log in or sign up in seconds'').
-After removing these, there are $432$ unique prompts directly drawn from those three prior papers.
-As the original prompts were English only, we also added a short instruction specifying each of the four target output languages, yielding a total of $1{,}728$ target-agnostic multilingual prompts.
+After removing these, $432$ unique prompts from those three prior papers remained.
+As the original prompts were in English only, we also added a short instruction specifying each of the four target output languages, yielding a total of $1{,}728$ target-agnostic multilingual prompts.
 This language augmentation enables within-language comparisons between the target-agnostic and the persona-targeted LLM outputs and provides a multilingual, non-personalised baseline against which personalisation effects can be assessed.